RepRapLtd/Lorenz/README.md

 There is nothing majorly innovative about it, but it was designed with the following in mind:

 1. Few trailing wires - they are buried in the prints wherever possible,
-2. Generic axis that can work for a delta or cartesian design,
+2. Generic axis that can work for a delta or Cartesian design,
 3. No timing belts - the drives are fine wires coiled on smooth pulleys,
 4. No bearings - or rather printed bearings running on PTFE sliders made from Bowden tube,
 5. Hollow axis rods to allow services to run up the middle of them (including the Bowden tube),